LusifVR/PrelancerSystems/README.md

-# VR Kinematic Interaction System
+# Prelancer Systems

-A lightweight kinematic interaction system for VR focused on precision and flexibility.
+A lightweight collection of systems for VR focused on precision and flexibility.

+### What's included:
+KINEMATIC INTERACTION SYSTEM > An origin-based tracking interaction system Possibly more systems in the future!

 ## Overview